IntelegixLabs/GlobeHopper/README.md

 $ python app.py
 ```

+Note: Add the keys in .env file

-Delete the current db/chroma_db folder inside root directory and then download the chroma_db.zip from the given url and extract and copy the chroma_db folder in db folder
+### Delete the current db/chroma_db folder inside root directory and then download the chroma_db.zip from the given url and extract and copy the chroma_db folder in db folder

 ```sh
 $ cd db